 The PREVELIS docked in Piraeus.
 The summer of 2020 marked exactly 20 years since she began operating for ANEK Lines.
-Before that, she operated on the Piraeus-Rethymnon line as the PREVELI for Cretan Lines.
-After ANEK Lines acquired the latter, the PREVELI became one of the many ships to have served the famous Cretan company.
-She was renamed PREVELIS in 2001 and remained on the Piraeus-Rethymnon line until 2007.
-In 2008 she has a stint on the Cyclades, on the Piraeus-Syros-Paros-Naxos-Ios-Santorini line, before moving to her current service in 2009.
+Before that, she operated on the Piraeus-Rethymnon line as the PREVELI for Cretan Ferries.
+After ANEK Lines acquired the latter in 2000, the PREVELI became one of the many ships to have served the famous Cretan company.
+She was renamed PREVELIS in 2001 and remained on the Piraeus-Rethymnon line until early 2007.
+She spent the 2007 season on the Piraeus-Chania line, while in 2008 she had a stint on the Cyclades, namely on the Piraeus-Syros-Paros-Naxos-Ios-Santorini line, before moving to her current service in 2009.

 The stern of the HELLENIC HIGHSPEED, featuring her name and port of registry (Piraeus) in Greek on both the port side and the starboard side.

 While I was photographing the HELLENIC HIGHSPEED, I spotted one of her former fleetmates, namely the POSIDON HELLAS of 2way Ferries, which had just returned to Piraeus after having carried-out her usual service on the Saronic Gulf.